-When my wife and I got married, we didn’t have a lot (if any) advice/discussion/help on how marriage would be.
-We went to pre-marriage counseling, but honestly, that didn’t do much.
-Don’t get me wrong, I think pre-marriage counseling is a great thing, but I’m not sure ours was effective.
+When my wife and I got married, we didn’t have a lot of (if any) advice/discussion/help on how marriage would be.
+We went to pre-marriage counselling, but honestly, that didn’t do much.
+Don’t get me wrong, I think pre-marriage counselling is a great thing, but I’m not sure ours was effective.
 Perhaps we were too young and immature to make use of it, I’m not sure.
-On top of that, we are both the eldest of our siblings and first to get married on both sides.
-Both set of parents basically have the “don’t ask don’t tell” conservative Christian mindset, and so, we were on our own.
-Two 20 year old’s trying to figure this out on our own.
+On top of that, we are both the eldest of our siblings and the first to get married on both sides.
+Both sets of parents basically had the “just don’t have sex before marriage” talks with us growing up and not much else, and so, we were two 20-year-old’s trying to figure this out on our own.
 This is a bad situation to be in.
-So, when my wife started taking birth-control pills right before we got married, we had no idea what the side effects could be, how much it would change her libido, her attitude, her mood swings.
+So, when my wife started taking birth control pills right before we got married, we had no idea what the side effects could be, how much it would change her libido, her attitude, her mood swings.

 Our honeymoon was a disaster for different reasons.
-I had the flu, started getting a fever on the way to the resort.
+I had the flu, started getting a fever during the ceremony.
 It rained all week when we had expected to make use of the trails available.
 Our vehicle broke down on the way an hour from any town.
-That was day 1 of being married.
+That was the first 24 hours of being married.
 For years I thought this was the reason for our initial trouble.
-I though the anti-climactic start of our marriage was what placed us on the wrong foot for the next few years.
-It probably has some effect, but not as much as I thought.
+I thought the anti-climactic start of our marriage was what placed us on the wrong foot for the next few years.
+It probably has some effect, but likely not as much as I thought.

 Then my wife read a few posts at The Marriage Bed dealing with sexual refusal.
 She asked me one day “Do you think I’m a Refuser? (a term given by the community to someone who refuses sex as a habit).
 I felt like a deer caught in the headlights.
 I mean, this was a big question.
-Right answer could heal this bridge in our marriage, wrong answer could widen it.
-So I chickened out and said “what do you think?”
+The right answer could heal this bridge in our marriage, the wrong answer could widen it.
+So I chickened out and said, “what do you think?”
 This started a long discussion about our marriage and our responsibilities in it, what we wanted out of it, and what we weren’t getting.
-And by long, I mean years.
-This wasn’t a couple hours one night, this has continued through the rest of our marriage.
+And by long, I mean it took us years to go through it all.
+This wasn’t a couple of hours one night, this has continued through the rest of our marriage.
 I learned that I was being insensitive in a lot of areas, my wife learned that sex is a real need for a marriage.

 I’m not going to say our marriage turned around overnight, but the direction changed nearly overnight and spring came around.
 Sometimes it was still cold and uncomfortable, but it was starting to warm up.
 This sort of got interrupted by the pregnancy and birth of our third child.
 So, we got stuck in spring for a while.